Relationships during the years with a small baby - ten key things to remember

 1. Talk to each other

 Your new life with your baby can be really difficult.
-The most important thing is to be able to talk about what's happening, how you feel and how it's affecting you.
-You need to practise talking throughout your relationship and sometimes it might need more work.
+The most important thing is to be able to talk about what's happening, how you feel, and how it's affecting you.
+You need to practice talking throughout your relationship and sometimes it might need more work.
 Start when you're pregnant by telling each other your thoughts and worries.
 Discuss your expectations and potential scenarios, and how you will handle any conflicts.
-Tell each other about how you view your roles as parents, how you grew up and how it may affect you.
+Tell each other about how you view your roles as parents, how you grew up, and how it may affect you.
 Creating a common awareness through conversations and putting together a strategy together can help develop your relationship.

 2. Keep talking

 It's important to keep talking throughout the difficult years with small children.
 Don't just talk about what's hard - praise your partner's success and try to see the funny side of some situations.
 Your relationship has entered a new phase where you share both highs and lows - and the lows aren't dangerous but just a natural part of life.
-You can strengthen your 'us' by prioritising communication, and even scheduling conversations.
+You can strengthen your 'us' by prioritizing communication, and even scheduling conversations.
 Create a little bubble where you work on your bond, and get stronger with each conversation, even if you don't always agree.
 Thinking about communication as 'your thing' will give you strength and help you move forward.

 3. Check your expectations

 The third key idea is to check your expectations and identify which expectations are possible and which are not.
-These could be of your partner, of you and your relationship.
+These could be of your partner, of you, and your relationship.
 When you feel frustrated, remind each other that it won't be like this forever.
 Try to enjoy the lovely moments, and don't get too hung up about the bad ones.
 If you have the right expectations everything will be easier.

 4. Take care of your relationship

 No relationship takes care of itself.
 You need to maintain and care for it, and active listening and wanting things to work well can go a long way.
-The fourth point is to see your relationship as something you need to prioritise and take care of.
+The fourth point is to see your relationship as something you need to prioritize and take care of.
 You'll have less time for each other when your children are small, but that doesn't have to be a negative thing.
 Small everyday things can now be the gems that strengthen your bond.
 Think of things you can do for your partner and try to listen to what they need.
 If you're both active in taking care of the little things, you'll take care of your relationship, maybe even in a better way than before you had children.